A free trial is available. Download and install DuoCode and your 30-day trial will begin automatically.

 Provides own mscorlib: the core DuoCode functions and libraries are located in the file mscorlib.js, which is placed next to the converted assembly.

-Visual Studio 2013 with Update 4 and Visual Studio 2015 support debugging using source-maps with Internet Explorer or Microsoft Edge directly from the IDE.
+Visual Studio 2013 with Update 4, Visual Studio 2015 and 2017 support debugging using source-maps with Internet Explorer or Microsoft Edge directly from the IDE.

 Because DuoCode removes unsuppored references, it's generally recommended starting with one of the DuoCode project templates, rather than adding the DuoCode NuGet package to an existing project.